-In 2022, OSOT will begin work to create the next strategic plan through engaging members and other stakeholders in an exploration of what is most needed to support the practice of occupational therapy in Ontario now and into the future.
+In 2022, OSOT began work to create the next strategic plan through engaging members and other stakeholders in an exploration of what is most needed to support the practice of occupational therapy in Ontario now and into the future.
+The new plan will come into effect October 1, 2023.